The maxim that you should never judge a book by its cover holds true when it comes to the contrary appearance and nature of chipmunks.

 Luckily, chipmunks are clean animals who don’t require special baths or grooming.
 They don’t emit a bad odor and you don’t even need to litter train them.
 On top of that, they’re quite resistant to catch diseases.
 The only thing you need to do is to clean their cage and give their house a nice wash and scrub every once in a while.

 As much as you’d find it difficult to resist, chipmunks don’t really like to be picked up.
 Instead of being petted or handled, they like to cling on to their owners.
-Chipmunks aren’t cuddly at all and chances are, they won’t let you pick them up unless they’re super trained or familiar with human contact.
+Chipmunks aren’t cuddly at all and chances are, they won’t let you pick them up or will bite you unless they’re super trained or familiar with human contact.

 If you’d like to hold and cuddle your pet chipmunks, make sure you start handling them from day one.
 The more they get used to your company, the more comfortable they’ll feel in your hands.
 However, it won’t happen overnight.
 Be prepared to be patient until the day your little pet decides to jump and sit on your shoulder for a quick pat!